storj/storj/docs/design/metainfo-rpc.md

 - cleanup for uncommitted segments
 - general concurrency fixes

-Multipart upload can't happen with our current architecture because there's no concept of starting and ending a stream.
+Native multipart upload can't happen with our current architecture because there's no concept of starting and ending a stream.

-Versions also wouldn't work, because if concurrent clients tried to upload to the same version, they would clobber each other.
+Versions also wouldn't work, because if concurrent clients tried to upload at the same time, they would clobber each other.
+The current protobuf does not contain which version is being written, so it has to assume "latest version", which is problematic with concurrent clients (they both are writing to the "latest version").

 This should also reduce the number of roundtrips needed to start and end both streams and segments.